Vilnius Cathedral

-During the Soviet regime, initially the cathedral was converted into a warehouse.
-Masses were celebrated again starting in 1988, although the cathedral was still officially called The Gallery of Images at that time.
-In 1989, its status as a cathedral was restored.
+The cathedral was previously used for the inauguration ceremonies of Lithuanian monarchs with Gediminas' Cap, while in modern times it is a venue for masses dedicated to the elected Presidents of Lithuania after their inauguration ceremonies and giving of oaths to the Nation in the Seimas Palace.

 History

 It is believed that in pre-Christian times, the Baltic pagan god Perkūnas was worshipped at the site of the cathedral.
 It has also been postulated that the Lithuanian King Mindaugas ordered the construction of the original cathedral in 1251 after his conversion to Christianity and appointment of a bishop to Lithuania.
 Remains of the archaic quadratic church with three naves and massive buttresses have been discovered underneath the current structure in the late 20th century.
 After Mindaugas's death in 1263, the first cathedral again became a place of pagan worship.

-In 1387, the year in which Lithuania was officially converted to Christianity, construction began on a second Gothic Cathedral with five chapels.
+In 1387, the year in which Lithuania was officially converted to Christianity, construction began on a second Gothic cathedral with five chapels.
 This second cathedral, however, burnt down in 1419.
-During preparations for his 1429 coronation as King of Lithuania, Vytautas built a significantly larger Gothic Cathedral in its place.
-Although the coronation never took place, the walls and pillars of this third Cathedral have survived to this day.
-The third Cathedral had three naves and four circular towers at its corners, and Flemish traveler Guillebert de Lannoy noticed its similarity to Frauenburg Cathedral.
+During preparations for his 1429 coronation as King of Lithuania, Vytautas built a significantly larger Gothic cathedral in its place.
+Although the coronation never took place, the walls and pillars of this third cathedral have survived to this day.
+The third cathedral had three naves and four circular towers at its corners, and Flemish traveler Guillebert de Lannoy noticed its similarity to the Frauenburg cathedral.
 In 1522, the cathedral was renovated, and a bell tower was built on top of the Lower Castle defensive tower.
 After another fire in 1530, it was rebuilt again and between 1534 and 1557 more chapels and the crypts were added.
 The cathedral acquired architectural features associated with the Renaissance.